mananjhaveri/midas_iiitd_task_nlp/README.md

 # What more can be done?
 * If we get more data (and processing power), we can use robust techniques like **FastText embedding models**, **BERT transformer** (or other powerful transformer).
 * **Clubbing categories** is also an option.
 For example, there are two different categories for *Home & Kitchen* and *Kitchen & Dining*.
-I am not an expert in the domain but it may see that these two can be clubbed tohether(with some domain assistance).
+I am not an expert in the domain but it may seem that these two can be clubbed together(with some domain assistance).
 * **Extra features** like price, rating, etc are also available.
 We can surely make use of them to enhance the model.
 * Image url are also provided, maybe we can train a model on those images.
 Then we can **ensemble Image classifier with the text classifier**.
 * **Hyperparameter optimization**, a very crucial step for fine tuning of the model, is also remaining.
 It can provide a little boost to the models.